Scaling Reproducibility: An AI-Assisted Workflow for Large-Scale Replication and Reanalysis: Introduction

-The contributions of this paper are threefold.
-First, we design and implement an adaptive yet version-controlled agentic AI workflow that executes fixed empirical templates across heterogeneous replication materials.
-Second, we provide systematic evaluation against a manually verified benchmark and a forward extension to newly published studies, documenting a 100\% end-to-end success rate in the expanded corpus.
-Third, we make transparent the variability inherent in real-world replication packages and the engineering adjustments required to accommodate it, offering a disciplined template for similar efforts in other research designs.
+In political science, \citet{king1995replication} argued that scholarly norms should require sufficient data and code to reproduce published results.
+This vision was formalized through the Data Access and Research Transparency (DA-RT) initiative and the 2014 Journal Editors’ Transparency Statement (JETS), building on public data repositories---principally the Harvard Dataverse \citep{king2007introduction}, ICPSR, and the Open Science Framework---that provided the infrastructure for deposit and retrieval.
+The three journals in our corpus adopted verification requirements at different times \citep{JETS2014, key2016data}, providing institutional variation that allows us to assess whether these policies are associated with improved reproducibility in practice.

+These transparency norms made possible a series of large-scale reanalysis projects \citep{hainmueller2019much, lal2024much, chiu2023causal}, in which much of the effort was devoted to reconstructing environments and harmonizing replication packages rather than developing new methods.
+Those experiences suggest that, once empirical targets are specified, most remaining work is procedural and therefore automatable.
+The present workflow operationalizes this insight.

+More broadly, this project connects to long-standing concerns about research credibility, from Leamer’s call to ``take the con out of econometrics'' \citep{leamer1983let} to the credibility revolution \citep{angrist2010credibility, torreblanca2026credibility} and the replication crisis in psychology \citep{open2015estimating}.
+A recent Nature collection further evaluates reproducibility, replicability, and analytical robustness across the social and behavioural sciences at scale \citep{brodeur2026reproducibility, miske2026reproducibility, tyner2026investigating, aczel2026robustness}.
+These discussions emphasize verifiable analysis and expose the consequences of fragile research pipelines.

+The main contribution of this paper is twofold.
+First, we make computational reproducibility measurable at scale and document that journal transparency policies---particularly verification requirements---are associated with substantially higher reproducibility rates in political science.
+Second, we show that automated execution enables standardized diagnostics across published studies, illustrated with IV designs, and can facilitate methodological research by providing reusable data and outputs.

-The scope of this study is currently limited to empirical social science, particularly causal inference, with data drawn primarily from political science, where norms for sharing replication materials are relatively strong.
-The workflow depends on the availability of usable code and data and is not designed to recover results when replication materials are missing, incomplete, or fundamentally flawed.
-The findings therefore speak to what is feasible under current best practices rather than to settings without accessible materials.
-At the same time, the framework itself is not discipline-specific.
-Wherever empirical fields have established analytic templates and norms of transparency, the same template–executor approach can be adapted to support large-scale reproducibility and systematic reanalysis.
+The scope of this study is empirical social science, with data drawn from top political science journals where norms for sharing replication packages are relatively strong.
+The workflow requires usable code and data and does not recover results when packages are missing or fundamentally flawed.
+The findings therefore reflect what is feasible under current best practices.
+Although the analysis focuses on political science, the framework is general and can be extended to other fields with established transparency norms.